• Skip to primary navigation

 How to store this Recipe For Banana Cream Pie

-You can keep a banana cream pie in the fridge up to 3 days.
+This pie should be refrigerated and will stay fresh for about 3 days.
 Any longer and the filling will begin to run and not taste fresh and creamy and the crust will get soggy.
+You can also freeze it, just let it thaw inteh refrigerator.

 Make a Better Pie